 AI picks two random voices and performs your conversation back to you as a full dramatic dialogue.
 Picture a BBC Radio 4 drama, except the entire script was written on the toilet.
 Which, to be fair, describes a lot of BBC Radio 4.

 Free.
-No sign-up.
 No dignity required.

 Just you, your phone, and whatever Tesco had left on the shelf.